Staff – Commonly Asked Questions

-The counselor live in the cabin with the campers.
-Our mentors live in the mentor lodge and share a room and bathroom with another mentor.
+The counselors live in the cabins with the campers.
+Mentors live in the mentor lodge and share a room and bathroom with another mentor.
 The camp nurses are housed in the infirmary.
 Expedition staff live primitively in the field.

 What is a typical day like at the Green River Preserve?

-A typical day at camp begins with the morning mentor hike.
-Mentors (counselors assisting) lead a group of campers on hikes throughout the preserve.
-Exploration of waterfalls, caves, mountaintops and valley floors are part of these hikes.
+A typical day at camp begins with a morning mentor hike.
+Mentors (with counselors assisting) lead a group of campers on hikes throughout the preserve.
+Exploration of waterfalls, caves, mountaintops, and valley floors are part of these hikes.

 Activities are held in the afternoon.
 Each camper picks his or her activities, and staff members serve as instructors in two to three activity areas based on their personal preference, skill level, and past experiences.

 Campouts and Group Learning Projects highlight the multi-week sessions.

 How many staff members are hired each summer?

 For the summer at base camp, 32 cabin counselors and about 10 mentors are hired to work at camp.
 Each session there are 2 nurses that generally work by session.
 There are 3 expedition staff members for each expedition.